Market overview: Uncertainty over US monetary policy predominant

 In percent

 This graphic shows the Swiss reference interest rate SARON with a three-month term and the yields to maturity of 10-year Swiss government bonds since 2000.
-The SARON stands at around 1.5 percent due to the SNB’s interest rate cut in March, whereas yields to maturity on bonds are well below that level.
+The SARON has fallen sharply recently after the SNB cut its policy rates in March.
+At around 1.6 percent, it is still much higher than the yields to maturity on bonds.
 This means the yield curve is still inverted.

 Source: SIX